Wendover Airport

 Wendover Airport (IATA: ENV, ICAO: KENV, FAA LID: ENV) is a county-owned, public-use airport located one nautical mile (2 km) southeast of the central business district of Wendover, a city on the western edge of Tooele County, Utah, United States, near the border with Nevada.

 Description

 The airport is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a primary commercial service airport.
 As per Federal Aviation Administration records, the airport had 46,264 passenger boardings (enplanements) in calendar year 2008, 50,360 enplanements in 2009, and 50,734 in 2010.
+In 2019, the last full year of charter service by Swift Air, ENV logged 52,748 passenger boardings before dropping to 10,824 in 2020, after which charter service ceased.

 History

 Military

 The Wendover Airport is located at the site of the former Wendover Air Force Base, which ceased most military operations in the mid-1960s.

 Civilian

 Wendover AAF was declared surplus in 1976 and on June 16 most of the field, including the water system, was turned over to Wendover, Utah, as a municipal airport.
 Beginning in 1980, the 4440th Tactical Fighter Training Group (Red Flag) at Nellis AFB, Nevada, used the field for exercises, but they were discontinued after 1986.
 In the late 1990s the airport's ownership was transferred from the city of Wendover to Tooele County.

 Still-extant facilities include three paved runways, numerous ramps, taxiways, dispersal pads, all of the original hangars (including the "Enola Gay" B-29 hangar), and 75 other World War II–era buildings.

 Several flying scenes for the 1997 movie Con Air were filmed at Wendover, using a Fairchild C-123K Provider.
 A non-profit group, Historic Wendover Airfield, is attempting to restore the historic elements of the field.

+The airport received a $1.2 million grant from the Federal Aviation Administration to resurface its runways in September 2002.
+As a result of a federal grant and donations by local casinos the airport acquired a new fire truck in 2013.